openshift-pipelines/pipelines-as-code/test/README.md

 - `TEST_GITHUB_REPO_OWNER` - The repo and owner (i.e: organization/repo)
 - `TEST_GITHUB_REPO_INSTALLATION_ID` - The installation id when you have installed the repo on the app. (get it from the webhook event on the console)
-- `TEST_EL_URL` - The eventlistenner public url, ingress or openshfit's route
+- `TEST_EL_URL` - The controller public url, ingress or openshfit's route
 - `TEST_EL_WEBHOOK_SECRET` - The webhook secret.
 - `TEST_GITHUB_REPO_OWNER_WEBHOOK` - A repository/owner github repo that is configured with github webhooks.
 - `TEST_BITBUCKET_CLOUD_API_URL` - Bitbucket Cloud Api URL: probably: `https://api.bitbucket.org/2.0`